-- (i) Tanker oil spills CLC 1992, Fund 1992 and the Supplementary Fund Protocol 2003. - (ii) Bunker Oil Spills Bunkers 2001

-(iii) Damage caused by Hazardous and Noxious Substances - International Convention on Liability and Compensation for Damage in Connection With the Carriage of Hazardous and Noxious Substances by Sea 2010 (HNS Convention).
+- (i) Tanker oil spills CLC 1992, Fund 1992 and the Supplementary Fund Protocol 2003. - (ii) Bunker Oil Spills Bunkers 2001 - (iii) Damage caused by Hazardous and Noxious Substances International Convention on Liability and Compensation for Damage in Connection With the Carriage of Hazardous and Noxious Substances by Sea 2010 (HNS Convention).

 For a country to cover issues of liability and compensation for pollution damage it needs to ratify or accede to all of these conventions.
-There are many IMO Member States who are parties to the CLC 1992 and the Fund 1992.
+There are many member States of the IMO who are parties to the CLC 1992 and the Fund 1992 Conventions.